ecocurious2/MultiGeiger/docs/source/usage.rst

 BLE Heart Rate Service
 ----------------------

-The MultiGeiger, starting from firmware version 1.15.0-dev, provides a Bluetooth® Low Energy (BLE) service to collect the count rate via a `GATT Heart Rate Service <https://www.bluetooth.com/specifications/gatt/services/>`_ (Service UUID 0x180D).
+The MultiGeiger provides a Bluetooth® Low Energy (BLE) service to allow the collection of the Geiger-Mueller count rate via a `GATT Heart Rate Service <https://www.bluetooth.com/specifications/gatt/services/>`_ (Service UUID 0x180D).
 The following characteristics are used:

 - 0x2A37 ('Heart Rate Measurement Characteristic'):

-  - First byte are status flags, according to the service's standard
+  - The first byte is a collection of status flags, according to the service's standard
-  - 'Heart Rate Measurement' as 16 bit value (little endian), corresponds to Geiger-Müller counts per minute (CPM)
+  - 'Heart Rate Measurement' as 16 bit value (little endian), corresponds to Geiger-Mueller counts per minute (CPM)
   - 'Energy Expenditure' as 16 bit value (little endian), represents a rolling packet counter
 - 0x2A38 ('Heart Rate Sensor Position Characteristic')

-  - Single byte with TUBE-TYPE value, to convert CPM to radiation rate
+  - 'Sensor Position' as 8 bit value, corresponds to TUBE-TYPE, allowing the conversion of CPM to radiation rate
 - 0x2A39 ('Heart Rate Control Point Characteristic')

   - Write characteristic, required by service's standard to reset Energy Expenditure to 0.
-Writing 0x01 reset rolling packet counter to 0.
+Writing 0x01 resets the rolling packet counter to 0.

 Testing BLE
 -----------